goojal/VotingScore/README.md

 ## Notes

 * This is a dynamic score and changes over time even for same inputs.
 Because it uses the current time in calculations.
-* All the timestamps received from Boardroom's API are considered to be in UTC timezone.
+* All the timestamps received from Boardroom API are considered to be in UTC timezone.
 * Maximum possible score an address can get is equal to `number of protocols available in Boardroom * MAX_SCORE_PER_PROTOCOL`.
 Which is currently equal to `62 * 100 = 6200`.

 ## Future works

 * There is always room for improvements.
 This is the first thing that came to my mind when I tried to tackle this problem.
-* Can be integrated into Boardroom's API or dashboard.
+* Can be integrated into Boardroom API or dashboard.
 * A new score can be calculated for proposals by aggregating the VotingScore of its voters.
 This score can represents the legitimacy of a proposal.
 Same idea applies for a new score for protocols too.
 Currently, there are more than 37000 unique voters on Boardroom and this amount of requests for getting their voting data is not feasible for a standalone project.
 But, this can be achieved if we implement it as a feature in Boardroom's codebase.